The Barefoot Shoes FAQ - Your Ultimate Guide to Everything Barefoot & Minimalist Shoes

 - Add texture to your indoor environments to stimulate the nerves in your feet

 - Consider a beginner barefoot shoe brand if you are uncomfortable in thin, minimalist soles.
+Insoles are also a good option.

 - Remember it takes time for your body to adapt!

 It might take several weeks, months or years for your muscles, ligament, nerves, and skin to adapt to the new stresses of being in barefoot shoes.
 This is why going slowly and carefully is often the best path.
 Give your brain and your body time to relearn how to be comfortable barefoot, and remember to walk before you run!
-If you’re unable to adapt your walking and running to a barefoot style, barefoot shoes may not always be comfortable.
-This is ok – you can alternate between barefoot shoes and your old shoes as your body adapts.
-If you are already used to being barefoot often and are physically fit, you may be able to switch over immediately.
-Biggest take away: Everyone is different.

-Check out the FAQ on How To Pick Your First Pair of Barefoot Shoes to get started!
+Check out the FAQ on How To Pick Your First Pair of Barefoot Shoes to get started.

 List of Resources/Professionals Who Can Help the Transition Process:

-Walking 101 – Tips for walking well in barefoot shoes
+- Walking 101 – Tips for walking well in barefoot shoes

-Whole Body Barefoot, by Katy Bowman
+- Whole Body Barefoot, by Katy Bowman

-Gait Happens My Foot Function Membership & Virtual Consultation
+- Gait Happens My Foot Function Membership & Virtual Consultation

-Gait Happens Certified Practitioners
+- Gait Happens Certified Practitioners

-Healthy Feet Alliance Health Directory
+- Healthy Feet Alliance Health Directory

 Some people transition to barefoot shoes overnight and never look back.
 Others take years to get used to it.
 The most important thing to understand is that ligaments and muscles take several weeks or even months to adapt to new stresses.
 If you’ve spent most of your life in restrictive footwear you may find that many new tissues are suddenly being used after lying dormant for years.
 It’s ok to switch back and forth between barefoot shoes and your old shoes, or to use arch support in barefoot shoes periodically to give yourself time to evolve.
 It will also take quite some time for the skin on the soles of your feet and the tissues between your bones to toughen and become less sensitive to pressure.
-See the section on How Do You Transition To Barefoot Shoes? for more info.

 Further Reading: